What is CPD?

-The FINSIA’s CPD scheme is designed to reflect professional requirements.
+The FINSIA’s CPD program is designed to reflect professional requirements.
 All activities are categorised into two types of learning, referred to as structured and unstructured.

 FINSIA will also recognise internal training and other external activities as long as it is relevant to your role and aligns with our CPD themes and knowledge areas.

 Structured Learning is defined as activities with the express purpose of learning.